Areas to effectively add pre-sale value

 Or, at the very least, create the illusion of having more space.
-While it is true you can add value by modernizing the floor plan; knocking out an entire wall, pony wall, opening up an enclosed kitchen design, that of course can add up quite quickly.
+While it is true you can add value by modernizing the floor plan; knocking out an entire wall, pony wall, opening up an enclosed kitchen design, can add up quite quickly.

 If you don’t want to do a full or partial remodel before listing your house for sale, remove some “excess” furniture and “stuff” to give the appearance of a more open space.
 Leaving only the necessities behind, rearranging furniture, or even staging a property effectively, can grant the appearance of a more open, warm, and friendly space.